geojeff/busser/README.md

 This program does not well work yet...

-UPDATE 2012-01-26: Added use of prompt and color node.js modules.
+UPDATE 2012-01-26b: Added use of prompt and color node.js modules.

+UPDATE 2012-01-26a: Thanks to Tyler Keating for fixing the index_set.js bug in SproutCore master, discussed below, in 2012-01-23 entry.

 UPDATE 2012-01-24b: busboy, for handling the graphics side of things and other "helper" tasks, has been moved from a source file within busser to